przemastro/python-sqlserver-data-generator/README.md

 # DataGenerator
 Python + QT4

-This is a demo version of an application I used to generate and load test data to SQL Server database.
-It is prepared for https://github.com/przemastro/TestsingTraining-Polish-.git application but obviously can be addapted to any application which uses rest api.
+This is a demo version of an application I used to generate and load test data to SQL Server database during development of Engine Lifing System for Rolls-Royce.
+It is prepared for https://github.com/przemastro/TestsingTraining-Polish-.git application but obviously can be addapted to any application which uses sqlserver DB.
 It consists of following:

 Python modules